wso2/docs-is/en/docs/guides/dialects/delete-claim-mapping.md

 5. Click the **Delete** link to remove the appropriate claim mapping.

-!!! note
+## Use the configuration file

 Alternatively, you also can do this by deleting claim mappings from the `claim-config.xml` located in the `<IS_HOME>/repository/conf/` folder.

-    !!! tip
+!!! note

     {!./includes/claim-config-note.md !}

 !!! info "Related topics"
     -   [Concepts: Claim Management]({{base_path}}/references/concepts/claim-management/)